-Distinction: an artistic series about man and machine
+Distinction: An artistic series about humans and machines

 Donated.